-Guidelines: English-into-Auslan Video Production The companion document to What Standards?
-V1.1
+Guidelines: English-into-Auslan Video Production, The companion document to What Standards?
+V1.2

 Authored by Gabrielle Hodge, Della Goswell, Lori Whynot, Stephanie Linder and Cathy Clark

 Published in September 2015

 The operation of the Australian Communications Consumer Action Network is made possible by funding provided by the Commonwealth of Australia under section 593 of the Telecommunications Act 1997.
 This funding is recovered from charges on telecommunications carriers.